Sections and Prizes:

 Players with estimated grades are not eligible to win a grading prize.

 Players participating in less than 4 rounds are not eligible to win a grading prize.

 If ungraded, please provide an estimate of playing strength and details of recent results.

-The Weald is part of the ECF Grand Prix, and all games will be submitted to the ECF for grading.
+All games will be submitted to the ECF for grading.